In This Article

-#1: Peace Lily in the Living Room
+#1: The Peace Lily Plant

-Vinayak Garg, the founder of Lazy Gardener, rightly describes the Peace Lily as a ‘very forgiving plant’.
+Vinayak Garg, the founder of Lazy Gardener, rightly describes the peace lily as a ‘very forgiving plant’.
 It’s really no surprise that this is the number one plant to make to NASA’s list of air-purifying indoor plants that remove formaldehyde, benzene, and trichloroethylene from the atmosphere.

-#2: Spider Plant in the Kitchen
+Place the Spider Plant in the Kitchen

-#3: English Ivy for Vertical Garden
+Use the English Ivy for Your Vertical Garden

 Technically, the English Ivy is a weed and grows with great speed provided it has favourable conditions.
 Due to its foliage and creeping quality, these plants are ideal for vertical gardens.
 You can place the vertical garden anywhere; just make sure it gets indirect sunlight and the soil is suitably moist.
 Spraying a mist of water is the best way to keep this plant hydrated.